 Meanwhile, if you decide you want MapShare, you can switch back to that at any time, as often as you’d like (see it at the bottom of the screenshots above).

-Anyways, it’s important to note that on tracking, you’ll be seeing the update frequency as configured on the device (e.g. every 10 minutes), rather than the actual track.
-If you’re hiking slowly on straight paths, that won’t be much of a difference.
+Anyways, it’s important to note that on tracking, you’ll be seeing the update frequency as configured on the device (e.g., every 10 minutes), rather than the actual track.
+If you’re hiking slowly on straight paths, that won’t make much of a difference.
 But if you’re doing switchbacks (even hiking), it’ll significantly cut down distance.
-Same goes for cycling, where due to speed differences, it’s much more pronounced.
+The same goes for cycling, where, due to speed differences, it’s much more pronounced.

 Take for example, this ride.
-You can see the inReach at left, and the actual GPS watch right (which has a 1-second update rate):
+You can see the inReach at left, and the actual GPS watch on the right (which has a 1-second update rate):

 And a bit closer look at one section in particular: